 Due to the passing of Senate Bill 51 (Dexter Mosley Act), home-schooled students will now be allowed to participate in extracurricular and interscholastic activities in the student's resident public school system.
-If your child has intentions of participating as a home-schooled student, please contact the Principal of school for more information at least 30 days prior to participation.
+If your child has intentions of participating as a home-schooled student, please contact the principal of the school for more information at least 30 calendar days before the first day of the semester in which the student would like to participate.